BIPV-vs-BAPV

 When BAPV Solar Makes the Most Sense

-BAPV solar is suitable for existing buildings wanting to add renewable energy without major changes.
-It also works well for projects with tight budgets or simpler designs.
+BAPV is suitable for existing buildings wanting to add renewable energy, where aesthetics are not a priority.
+It works well for projects with tight budgets or timelines.

-BAPV solar panels will be a viable option when the primary objective is energy generation and rapid installation.
+BAPV panels are a viable option when the primary objective is energy generation and rapid installation.

 When BIPV Is the Better Option

-BIPV can be used in new buildings or major renovations, where design and sustainability are of utmost concern.
-A BIPV solar facade enables buildings to generate energy while retaining a clean, modern look.
+BIPV can be used in new buildings or major renovations where design and sustainability are of the utmost concern.
+A BIPV facade enables buildings to generate energy while retaining a clean, modern look that is true to the architectural vision.

-BIPV is usually more advantageous in projects that are centred on innovation, branding, and long-term value.
+BIPV is more advantageous in projects that are centred on innovation, branding, and long-term value.

 Choosing the Right Solar Facade System